Resize Images

 This method does the same as pad()

-up if the target size exceeds the original size.
+the target size exceeds the original size.

 Name | Type | Description |